pavel-furtsev/100-days-of-code/r1-log.md

 Started on the Frontend developer path on Codecademy.
 Most of the task are already compleated within the Fullstack path.
 Took "Web founations" exam for certification.

+### R1D20

+#### 16.08.23
+Went through some not finished cod challenges regarding CSS.
+Gave me a litle review for some CSS concepts.
+Took some time to figure out how can I contribute to open-source projects.
+So far I am thinking about to contribute to React Docs.
+Maybe making a translation to my mothertonge.
+Should I give it a try?